mantidproject/mantid/docs/source/release/v5.1.0/diffraction.rst

 ------------------
 New features
 ############
-- New ``D7`` instrument definition for ILL.
-- New :ref:`SaveGSSCW <algm-SaveGSSCW>` algorithm is implemented for constant wavelength diffractometers.
+- New algorithm to clip peaks, providing a background estimation :ref:`ClipPeaks <algm-ClipPeaks>`.

 Improvements
 ############